Who were you,

 knew what they were passing on?

 You were handed a script the moment you were born.
 Told what to do, how to act, and who you had to become.
-It happened so early and so constantly that you stopped questioning it.
+It happened so early and so constantly that you stopped questioning whether any of it was actually yours.

 Beyond the Script

 Then comes the earthquake of identity.
-It hits so hard, it doesn't care about your roles.
-It strips you down to your rawest essence, leaving no room for the performance.
+It hits so hard it doesn't care about your roles.
+It strips you down to something you do not have a name for yet.
 What surfaces first is not always grief.
 Sometimes it is fury.
-And that fury is the most honest thing you have felt in years.
+The most honest thing you have felt in years.

 In the sudden, terrifying silence that follows, you finally hear it: the heavy, suppressed beat of your own pulse.